 To find this bar, look for the Ministry of Crab, the most luxurious crab restaurant in the Philippines.
 The Back Room is located in the same corner of Shangri-La at the Fort.
 The bar is tastefully decorated like a gentlemen's lounge.
 Read about it here.

 Sample Prices: San Miguel Pilsen P150, Heineken P150, Whiskey Sour and similar cocktails P320

 There are signs of the bar on the exterior walls of the building, but the entrance is obscure, you have to climb a steep staircase on the outside of the building.

 Yes Please has a modern yet classy interior.

 The main bar area is spacious with a high ceiling.
 It has several seating areas, so if you are there early, you can choose the type of seats that suit your mood.
-There is a balcony outside the bar that overlooks the pool area of The Palace Pool Club, allowing its customers to view the actions in the pool.
+There is a balcony outside the bar that overlooks the pool area of The Island at The Palace Pool Club, allowing its customers to view the actions in the pool.

 Comic relief.
 Its toilet facilities are a fun place to visit.
 Each cubicle has a long paragraph written on the wall that will keep you amused for as long as you can hold your discharge.

 Sample Prices: A cocktail starts at P300, a snack like fried green olives costs P195

 This is probably the most discreet drinking place on our list.
 Its entrance is inside a convenience store.
 Of course, you will probably suspect something when you spot the bouncer.

 The establishment is very particular with their dress code.
 NO SHORTS ALLOWED.